RBS says remains strongly capitalised bank

 "The design of any new application of the EU stress tests is completely up in the air.
 Any analysis of how any bank will be affected is nothing more than speculation," it said in a statement.

-"Our peripheral sovereign exposures outside of Greece, which we have already written down to 50 percent, are circa 1 billion pounds, which are modest relative to core tier one capital of circa 50 billion pounds.
+"Our peripheral sovereign exposures outside of Greece, which we have already written down to 50 percent, are circa 1 billion pounds ($1.5 billion), which are modest relative to core tier one capital of circa 50 billion pounds.
 Any haircut on a new test by the EBA (European Banking Authority) would therefore not change our result materially," it added.

 Britain ended up with an 83 percent stake in RBS and a 40 percent holding in rival Lloyds after rescuing both banks during the 2008 credit crisis with taxpayer bailouts.